DigitalState/Platform-Transport-Bundle/README.md

 *The `implementation` attribute is a string value that identifies programmatically a Transport and should be unique.*

-## Profile Definition
+## Profile Entity

 A Profile is associated to a Transport and defines the configurations needed by that Transport.
-Configurations such as hostname, username, password, api key, secret key, etc. For example, a manager could create a Profile via the administrative interface, associate it with the Twilio Transport created previously and provide the needed configurations such as the Twilio api key and credentials.
+Configurations such as hostname, username, password, api key, secret key, etc. For example, a business user could create a Profile via the administrative interface, associate it with the Twilio Transport and provide the needed configurations such as the Twilio api key and credentials.

 It is possible to create multiple Profiles for a single Transport.
-The manager may eventually choose which Profile to use when sending a specific message.
+The business user may eventually choose which Profile to use when sending a specific message.
+For example, Twilio provides different account credentials based on the different geographic areas you want to send messages from.

 ## Todo